HumanSignal/label-studio/docs/source/guide/tasks.md

 If you want to import multiple types of data to label at the same time, for example, images with captions or audio recordings with transcripts, you must use the [basic Label Studio JSON format](#Basic-Label-Studio-JSON-format).

 You can also use a CSV file or a JSON list of tasks to point to URLs with the data, rather than directly importing the data if you need to import thousands of files.
+You can import files containing up to 250,000 tasks or up to 50MB in size into Label Studio.

+If you're specifying data in a cloud storage bucket or container, and you don't want to [sync cloud storage](storage.html), create and specify [presigned URLs for Amazon S3 storage](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), [signed URLs for Google Cloud Storage](https://cloud.google.com/storage/docs/access-control/signed-urls), or [shared access signatures for Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) in a JSON, CSV, or TXT file.

 ### Basic Label Studio JSON format